Faryion Wardrip: Background

-Faryion Edward Wardrip was born on March 6, 1959, in Salem, Indiana to George and Diana Wardrip.
+Faryion Edward Wardrip was born on March 6, 1959, in Salem, Indiana, to George and Diana Wardrip.
 He was his parents' first born child and has two brothers.
 There are no news articles or television reports of Wardrip experiencing any type of mental or physical abuse during his childhood.
 He dropped out of high school in the twelfth grade.
 In 1978, at the age of 19, Wardrip joined the United States National Guard.
 After 6 years of service, Wardrip was released from the National Guard under a less-than-honorable discharge.
 The discharge was due to smoking marijuana, disorderly conduct and multiple absences without leave (AWOL).
 During his military service he was not deployed into combat duty.

 In March 1983, at 24 years old, he married his first wife, 20-year-old Johnna D. Jackson.
 The couple had two children together.
 The marriage was tarnished by Wardrip's drug and alcohol abuse.
-This same year he worked as a janitor at the Wichita Falls General Hospital and within twelve months he was promoted from janitor to orderly.
+This same year, he worked as a janitor at the Wichita Falls General Hospital and within twelve months he was promoted from janitor to orderly.

 Due to his addictions, he was unable to maintain employment and was bouncing between jobs.
 Johnna's parents helped the couple financially by paying their rent and buying their groceries.
-Tired of Wardrip's lack of responsibility and addictions in December 1985, Johnna separated from Wardrip taking the children with her.
-She soon filed for divorce which was granted in October 1986.
+Tired of her husband's lack of responsibility and addictions in December 1985, Johnna separated from Wardrip taking the children with her.
+She soon filed for divorce, which was granted in October 1986.